codinux-gmbh/quarkus-elasticsearch-logger/README.md

 }
 ```

-- Set an index template for all your log indices (suppose all index names start with `logs-`)
+- Set an index template for all your log indices (suppose all index names start with `log-`)

 URL: